Piers Morgan Continues Bashing Meghan Markle: ‘Harry & Meghan Are Unimportant’

 If there’s one public figure that’s been doing the most Meghan Markle bashing, one may argue that it’s Piers Morgan.
-His story about being given the cold shoulder by Markle after she met Prince Harry has been told time and time again, as he insists that the Duchess uses people to get to where she wants to be.
+His story about being given the cold shoulder by Markle after she met Prince Harry has been told time and time again, as he insists that the duchess uses people to get to where she wants to be.
 Not only that, Morgan dragged in the estranged father, Thomas, for interviews, which could have only done more harm to the strained relationship with Meghan.

 But that’s not to say that Piers is nowhere near done yet, as he sent a message.
 And unlike last time, he brought Prince Harry into the picture too, noted Express.